awesome-panel/panel-vegafusion/README.md

 )
 ```

+You can serve the application via `panel serve 'name_of_file.py` or
+`panel serve 'name_of_notebook.ipynb`.

 ## Todo

 This needs to be done before alpha release

 - [x] Fix all errors in `invoke test.all`
-- [] Make python package installable (and release it)
+- [x] Make python package installable (and release it)
-- [] Implement way to get rid of the user having to serve the assets manually via
+- [x] Implement way to get rid of the user having to serve the assets manually via
 `--static dist=./src-js/dist`.
 - [] Get things working on Binder